Daniel-KK-world/FACIAL_REC/README.md

 - **Metrics**: Accuracy and distance-based thresholding
 - **Validation**: Tested on unseen images to evaluate generalization

-## Installation

-Seeing as I only shared the notebook I don't know yet but feel free to clone and then apply the code to your own images  or dataser or whatever.

 ##Resources used include
 The labelled faces in the wild dataset. tensorflow and keras of course